1. How will the outcome of the EU referendum affect our current staff from the EU?

 4. What action should I advise our EU staff to take now?

 The Home Office has published details of its new EU settlement scheme.
-The scheme opened using a phased approached late in 2018 and will be fully operational by 30 March 2019 and will have until 30 June 2021 to apply for settled status.
+The scheme is now open and you have until 30 June 2021 to apply for settled status.

 Employees are advised not to apply for indefinite leave to remain (ILR) under the current system.
 The current system for making ILR applications is complex and lengthy, and it is intended that the EU settlement scheme will be considerably simpler.